Dealer's Choice (play): Act 3

 The second half of the play is the poker game.
 As the game goes on, Ash wins every game.
 At first he puts this down to beginner's luck, but it soon becomes apparent to most of the players that Ash is far more than just a beginner and that it was highly likely he was lying when he claimed to be Carl's former schoolteacher.
 Each player in turn ends up losing all their money to Ash until finally only Carl, Ash, Mugsy and Stephen are left playing.
 Carl has some winnings and is able to repay Mugsy for a debt incurred earlier however Mugsy immediately prepares to blow this on another hand of poker.
 Only Stephen remains in the game and claims to have an inferior hand allowing Mugsy to win and leave the game seven pounds richer.
 As Mugsy has only a small amount of money left he is convinced by Stephen to walk away with what he has got.
 Carl threatens to expose Stephen's deception because he believes his own father has treated Mugsby better than himself.
-He doesn't carry out this threat and Mugsy leaves happy and none the wiser.
+He does not carry out this threat and Mugsy leaves happy and none the wiser.

 Carl, Ash and Stephen are left alone and Stephen sends Carl out of the room to fetch some coffee.
 Once he has left, a heated interrogation starts and Stephen finds out who Ash really is.
-As the tension rises, the two men argue over which of them is truly addicted to gambling - Stephen, who plays poker every Sunday with his son and employees or Ash who owes £10,000 to other gamblers.
+As the tension rises, the two men argue over which of them is truly addicted to gambling – Stephen, who plays poker every Sunday with his son and employees or Ash who owes £10,000 to other gamblers.
 Stephen has stated that he will return the £4,000 he just won from Ash in the previous round, even though he now knows Ash's circumstances.
 The men argue again until at the very peak of the argument Ash asks Stephen to toss a coin to decide which of them should get the money.
 Stephen refuses.
 Ash asks again and Stephen again refuses.
 Ash asks again, and again, and again.
 Each time Stephen refuses until eventually he gives in.
 Stephen bets heads and Ash bets tails.
 Ash tosses the coin.
 He is about to reveal which side the coin has landed on.
 He looks up at Stephen and states: "Four thousand pounds on the toss of a coin?".
 Nothing more is said for a while.
 It slowly dawns on both Stephen (and the audience) that although Ash is a gambler with debts to pay, Stephen is the real gambling addict.

 Still without having seen the result of the coin, Stephen offers the four thousand pounds to Ash.
 Ash goes over to the cash box and removes it.
 He asks Stephen if he would like to check that he has removed the correct amount.
 Stephen shakes his head and says, "No, I trust you".

 Production history

-An American production ran from April 16-May 31, 1998 at the Mark Taper Forum with Adam Scott as Carl.
+An American production ran from 16 April to 31 May 1998 at the Mark Taper Forum with Adam Scott as Carl.